grn-x/MapEditor/readme.md

     - **Export** - Export the created structures in json format, for use in the actual game
     - **Exit** - Close the editor, offers quick-saving before closing

+### Demo
 <video src='https://github.com/user-attachments/assets/ab90a3a2-b1a8-4162-89b8-ebb2e7a23d62' width=180></video>
 <details>
 <summary>The video shows a usage demo of the editor.
 Pay attention to the keystrokes
 </summary>

-Most features are demonstrated, the keybinding visualization should help better understanding the controls.
+Most features are demonstrated, the keybinding visualization should help better understand the controls.

 In order of appearance the following things were shown:
 1. Installation and possible compatible versions